tfabris/CrowCam/README.md

 ####  CrowCamCleanup.sh
 This script cleans up old archives:
-- Each day, a new CrowCam video is created on the YouTube channel.
+- Each day, a new set of CrowCam videos is created on the YouTube channel.
   Every video has a default title, in our case, that default title is always "CrowCam".
 - We don't want the channel archives filling up with a bunch of old videos named "CrowCam" that we're not using.
 - This script will delete old videos from the channel, provided that: